praetoriandigital/cub-docs/oidc_third_party_initiated_login.md

 ##Endpoint params:
 1) iss, required.
 2) login_hint, optional.
 3) target_link_uri, optional.
-But could be required by a specific LID configuration for security reasons.
-If target_link_uri passed, LID will check that it is related to the site where the OpenID Connection was configured.
+But specific LID configurations may require it for security reasons.
+When target_link_uri is passed, LID will check that the argument is linked to the site where the OpenID Connection was configured.

 ## Example of a constructed URL